 What RAM actually does in a gaming context

 RAM is your system’s short-term memory.
-It holds the data your CPU needs to access quickly, including game assets, textures, audio files, and the operating system processes running in the background while you play.
+It holds the data your CPU needs to access quickly.
+That includes game assets, textures, audio files, and the operating system processes running in the background while you play.

 When your game runs out of available RAM, your system starts pulling data from storage instead.
 Even on a fast NVMe SSD, that is dramatically slower than reading from memory.
 The result is stuttering, hitching, and in extreme cases, outright crashes.